Giuseppe Schirò: Death and legacy

-The death of his son Mino, murdered in a political intrigue in July 1920, shed a heavy shadow over his final years.
+The death of his son Mino, murdered in a political intrigue in July 1920, cast a heavy shadow over his final years.
 He dedicated the poem "Mino" to his son's death.
 Schirò died on 17 February 1927 in Naples.

 His absolute belief in fascist Italy as a potential protector and custodian of the culture of Albania conflicted with the aspirations of Albanian nationalists, which advocated absolute independence, including from Italy.
 Despite his accomplishments, Schirò was less appreciated by literary historians in Communist Albania and political criteria interfered with objective literary criticism.

 Schirò is considered to be one of the greatest figures of contemporary Sicilian Arbëresh literature.
 According to the scholar in Albanian literature and folklore, Robert Elsie, Schirò “first succeeded in blending the romantic elements of Arbëresh folk verse with the artistic precision of Italian classical and neo-classical poetry to form a harmonious and balanced poetic corpus.
 What Girolamo De Rada had done for Arbëresh literature in the 19th century, Giuseppe Schirò accomplished in the 20th.”